US Extradition of Julian Assange Blocked by London Court

 In 2012, in an attempt to avoid extradition to Sweden to face charges of sexual assault, Assange requested asylum from Ecuador and lived in the country’s embassy in London until 2019.
 In a 2016 documentary, Assange called the charges a “radical feminist conspiracy.”

 Following a change of government in Quito, Assange was arrested by British police at the embassy in 2019.
-He was sentenced to 50 weeks in jail for violating his earlier bail conditions, Citing the length of time that had passed, Sweden has since dropped the charges.
+He was sentenced to 50 weeks in jail for violating his earlier bail conditions.
+Citing the length of time that had passed, Sweden has since dropped the charges.

 Assange returned to detention following the hearing, but his lawyers will argue for him to be freed on bail at a hearing on Wednesday morning.
 The United States has already indicated it will appeal.